-The city's use of floor area ratios (FAR) to determine maximum building size has been an acceptable practice for many years.
+Building floor areas have been an acceptable formula for determining maximum building square footage and other design components for many years.
 It is a convenient way for the city to manage potential impacts to individual building designs, parking requirements, and impacts on the community.
 However, since these rules have not been evenly applied in determining parking impacts and parking fees, its felt that some development projects receive benefits while existing surrounding land owners pay the price of potential parking impacts for new developments.
-It's assumed that by better defining floor area ratios for the purposes of determining parking requirements and traffic impact fees that the rules will be more evenly applied, more easily enforced, and will encourage better architectural solutions.
+It's assumed that by better defining net building square footage for the purposes of determining parking requirements and traffic impact fees that the rules will be more evenly applied and more easily enforced when it comes to determining parking requirements, calculating traffic impact fees, encouraging beneficial architectural features, encouraging outdoor dining, etc.

-For example, it was noted that one way to encourage nicer entries and a portion of lobbies to commercial buildings would be to exempt the entries and lobbies from the FAR calculations for parking purposes.
-Since FAR is many times used to regulate massing and bulk of buildings, defining how FAR is applied to parking requirements is appropriate.
+For example, it was noted that one way to encourage nicer entries and a portion of lobbies to commercial buildings would be to exempt the entries and lobbies from the building square footage calculations for parking purposes.
+Since the building square footage calculation is many times used to regulate massing and bulk of buildings, defining how the building square footage calculation is applied to parking requirements is appropriate.
 One of the interesting questions that could be raised would be whether or not we could use the parking square footages calculations as an incentive for developers to, for example, create bigger lobbies or other architectural features that might enhance the building without increasing the parking requirement.